 Cataraqui Conservation provides a wide range of services that benefit eleven member municipalities.
 The Conservation Authority works with municipalities and other partners to protect life and property from flooding and natural hazards, conserve lakes, forests, and other natural resources, and enhance the health and quality of life of local communities.
-To highlight the variety of programs and services being implemented, Cataraqui Conservation staff developed an annual business workplan which outlines the proposed 2024 Operating Budget, service level goals, and identifies key initiatives for the coming year.
+To highlight the variety of programs and services being implemented, Cataraqui Conservation staff developed an annual business workplan which outlines the proposed 2024 Operating Budget, Page 2 of 2 AA-030-23 service level goals, and identifies key initiatives for the coming year.
 The Proposed 2024 Budget & Business Workplan (Draft) can be found in Attachment #4.